-Located in Minnesota’s third largest and fastest growing city, the 518-acre campus serves as a hub for the education and workforce development needs of the region.
-Our mission is to provide accessible, affordable, quality learning opportunities to serve a diverse and growing community, and our vision states “Rochester Community and Technical College will be a universal gateway to world class learning opportunities.”
+Located in Minnesota’s third-largest and fastest-growing city, RCTC’s 518-acre campus serves as a hub for the education and workforce development needs of the region.
+Our mission is to empower students to thrive in an ever-changing, diverse society by providing access to exceptional education, and our vision is to be a universal gateway to world-class learning opportunities.

-Rochester Community and Technical College Campus (East Buildings)
+Rochester Community and Technical College Campus (Main Campus Buildings)

 The RCTC Heintz Center is located at 1926 College View Road.